zacanger/niddesa/text/mahaniddesa-from-chinese/04-chinese-google.md

 act as evil deeds, does not speak evil words, does not intend with evil intentions, does not live a life of evil, the owner!
-I have established that the man who possesses these four methods is the one who has goodness, the supreme one who is good, the one who is supremely attained, and the unsurpassable Shaman [MN.78].
+I have established that the man who possesses these four methods is the one who has goodness, the supreme one who is good, the one who is supremely attained, and the unsurpassable Samana [MN.78].
 Similarly, some Samanas and Brahmins regard precepts as pure.
 They believe that the degree of precepts, the degree of [self] inhibition, the degree of self-control, the degree of non-violation are pure, pure, and pure;